robotics-88/open-goodfire-tools/README.md

 ## Primary Processing Script

-run `python process.py --input_path=<directory of pcd files> --output_path=<destination>`.
+run `python process.py --input_location=<directory of pcd files> --output_location=<destination>`.
 The defaults for these values are `data/input` and `data/output`.
 The tool will detect all `.pcd` files in the specfied input directory, and populate the output directory with the following data types:

 - [X] LAS file
 - [X] DEM tif